Kometa-Team/Kometa/docs/config/settings.md

 ## Overview

-The `settings:` attribute and subsequent settings can be used to command various aspects of the functionality of Plex Meta Manager.
+The `settings:` attribute and subsequent settings can be used to command various aspects of the functionality of Kometa.

 Examples of these settings include the ability to: